 👋 Hello!
-I'm a London-based Front-End Developer with six years commercial experience in digital marketing agencies, tech start-ups and publishing houses.
+I'm a Toronto-based Front-End Developer with six years commercial experience across advertising agencies, tech start-ups and publishing houses situated in London, UK.

 This was a project for a new podcast about fantasy fiction.
 The hosts actively engage frequently with their audience on social media, but also required a website as a hub for their content & for people not using typical podcast applications.